PT symmetry as a necessary and sufficient condition for unitary time evolution: Unitarity when energies are all real and complete

 If we now define an operator $S=\sum_i|n_{in}^i\rangle\langle n_{out}^i|V$, from (\ref{E10}) we obtain

 Consequently, for $PT$-invariant Hamiltonians unitarity of the scattering process thus takes the equivalent forms

-As a simple check on (\ref{E12}), we note that if $S$ is written as the evolution operator $S=e^{-iHt}$, then because $H^{\dagger}=VHV^{-1}$, it follows that $VSV^{-1}$ is given as $e^{-iH^{\dagger}t}$.
-Then with $S^{\dagger}=e^{+iH^{\dagger}t}$, (\ref{E12}) immediately follows.
-The relation given in (\ref{E12}) is thus the unitarity relation we want.
+As a simple check on (\ref{E12}), we note that if $S$ is written as the evolution operator $U=e^{-iHt}$, then because $H^{\dagger}=VHV^{-1}$, it follows that $VUV^{-1}$ is given as $e^{-iH^{\dagger}t}$.
+Then with $U^{\dagger}=e^{+iH^{\dagger}t}$, (\ref{E12}) immediately follows.\footnote{Unitary time evolution in the form $UV^{-1}U^{\dagger}V=I$ given in (\ref{E8p}) has also been discussed in \cite{R8e}.
+An equivalent formulation of unitarity in the $PT$ case may be found in \cite{R8ee}, where it is noted that one can write $SS^{PT}=I$ where $S^{PT}=(PT)S(PT)^{-1}$ is the $PT$ conjugate of $S$.
+This relation follows since $(PT)e^{-iHt}(PT)^{-1}=e^{+iHt}$ if $[H,PT]=0$.
+Since $C$ commutes with $H$, one can also set $SS^{CPT}=I$ where $S^{CPT}=(CPT)S(CPT)^{-1}$ is the $CPT$ conjugate of $S$.} The relation given in (\ref{E12}) is thus the unitarity relation we want.
 While we shall discuss the complex energy case in more detail below, as we had already noted, our derivation of (\ref{E12}) holds even if some energies are complex.
 The issue here is not whether or not we can prepare stable in and out states with them, but whether or not we need them for the closure relations given in (\ref{E10}).
 In other words, suppose we have a $PT$-invariant Hamiltonian with $N$ real energy eigenvalues and $M$ complex pairs.
 For such a situation, unitarity in the form given in (\ref{E12}) will only follow if in the closure relations in (\ref{E10}) we sum over $N+2M$ states (i.e. over $N+2M$ channels), and not over $N$ states alone.
+For an unstable state that decays into some decay products, it is not possible to construct a scattering experiment in which the decay products can be recombined into the original unstable state.
+Nonetheless the states associated with the decay product configurations still need to be included in the closure relations.

 As well as provide a formal derivation of our results, it is instructive to see how our ideas work in a simple model.
-Since we can always diagonalize any Hamiltonian that possesses a complete set of eigenstates, and since complex congugate pairs would form a two-dimensional subblock in the diagonal basis, it will suffice to discuss a two-dimensional model.
-We thus follow \cite{R1} and introduce the Hamiltonian (the parameters $r$, $s$ and $\theta$ are real)
+Since we can always diagonalize any Hamiltonian that possesses a complete set of eigenstates, and since complex conjugate pairs would form a two-dimensional sub-block in the diagonal basis, it will suffice to discuss a two-dimensional model.
+We thus follow \cite{R8f} and introduce the Hamiltonian (the parameters $r$, $s$ and $\theta$ are real)